 Implanted Venous Access Port

-An implanted venous access port is a device used to give treatments and to take blood.
+An implanted venous access port is a device used to give treatments and take blood.
 It may also be called a central venous access device (CVAD).
 The port is a small container that is placed under your skin, usually in your upper chest.
 A port can also be placed in your arm or abdomen.
-The container is attached to a catheter (tube) that enters a large vein.
+The port is attached to a catheter that enters a large vein.
 Your healthcare provider may show you or a family member how to give medicines or liquids through your port.
 A healthcare provider may also visit you at home to give you medicines or treatments.

 WHILE YOU ARE HERE:

 Before your procedure:

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.